 - With support from LSTM through the PIIVeC project we implemented, a Technical Vector Control Advisory Group (TVCAG) was established in the Ministry of Health.
 Recently, the TVCAG developed a policy engagement strategy.

-We are implementing research activities in Vwaza Game Reserve in Rumphi district to control Tsetse flies and Human African Trypanosomiasis
+- The Core in collaboration with MLW is implementing research activities in Vwaza Game Reserve in Rumphi district to control Tsetse flies and Human African Trypanosomiasis

-We are engaged in investigating the Anopheles behaviours that would render the core malaria vector control interventions less effective
+- The Core is investigating the Anopheles behaviours that would render the core malaria vector control interventions less effective

 The project monitors impact of malaria control on interventions on Anopheles vector abundance, indoor residual spraying and susceptibility of Anopheles populations to insecticides used for public health.
 The project is implemented in 6 districts of Chikwawa, Kasungu, Salima, Nkhotakota, Nkhata Bay and Karonga

 The Partnerships for Improved Impact of Vector Control (PIIVeC)

 Characterisation of vector competence of Anopheles vector populations in Malawi